nvdaes/clipContentsDesigner/addon/doc/pt_PT/readme.md

 ## Alterações para a versão 6.0

-*	Added options to choose if available actions should be performed after confirmation.
-*	Added Emulate copy and Emulate cut commands, which could be assigned from the Input gestures dialog.
+  the Input gestures dialog.
 *	Added a dialog to configure the Emulate copy and Emulate cut functionalities at installation.
 This allows to add the control+c and